pakoito/wargames/smalltricks/README.md

 ### The end of the Game

+#### NEW

+When a player ends one Round with 2 more damage on their castle than their opponent, they lose.

+When a player ends two consecutive Rounds with 1 more damage on their castle than their opponent, they lose.

+Otherwise, if the damage is even and a Faction has overwhelmingly more Unit power left they are considered the winner.
+This could mean the game ends in a draw if there is no clear winner.

+#### OLD

 A Game ends when it feels like it is done, generally 5-7 Rounds.
 This is understood between the players when both Factions have taken losses and the options now are limited to retreating and rearming, where Factions would need several rounds of slowly manouvering to score, or scoring is too simple because there are few Units left in the **Battlefield** to defend.

 The winner of the Game is the Faction that has dealt the most damage to the opponent's Castle.
 If the damage is even and a Faction has overwhelmingly more Unit power left they are considered the winner.
 This could mean the game ends in a draw if there is no clear winner.